JacobeCode/Voice-Translator/README.md

 If you don't want to use CUDA as device, it is required to change in EasyNMT/translator - opus device to "cpu".

+It is possible to use CUDA on Whisper model (Whisper/whisper_class) and Opus model (EasyNMT/translator), but use it for your own responsibility and research capability of your GPU and VRAM.

 ---

 - Microsoft C++ Build Tools: